vippsas/vipps-developers/contact.md

 ## Technical questions

-Most information can be found in our searchable [technical documentation](https://developer.vippsmobilepay.com/search).
+Most information can be found in the searchable [technical documentation](https://developer.vippsmobilepay.com/search).

 You can also check the
 [Frequently Asked Questions (FAQ)](https://developer.vippsmobilepay.com/docs/faqs).